WellWired Journal

 How to Use AI to Find and Create Recipes

 Quick Summary: AI can help you turn the ingredients you already have into practical recipes, adjust portion sizes, and handle dietary needs.
-This article shows how to start with a clear list of what is in your fridge, then ask for a simple recipe with steps and a time limit.
-It explains that AI is good at ingredient swaps and scaling, but you should read the recipe before cooking and use common sense about timings and food safety.
-It also suggests using AI for meal planning and shopping lists, and for tailoring recipes to low salt or gluten free needs.
-You can ask for swaps that fit a small UK supermarket if needed.
-The key message is to treat AI like a cookery book that talks back: use it for ideas, then adapt to your kitchen and taste.
+Start with a clear list of what's in your fridge, then ask for a simple recipe with steps and a time limit.
+AI is good at ingredient swaps and scaling, but read the recipe before you cook and use common sense about timings and food safety.
+It can also help with meal planning, shopping lists, and adjusting recipes for low-salt or gluten-free needs.
+Ask for swaps that fit a small UK supermarket if you need to.
+Treat AI like a cookery book that talks back: use it for ideas, then adapt to your kitchen and taste.

 Cooking can feel like a puzzle, especially when the fridge is half full and you aren't sure what goes together.
 AI can help you turn those odds and ends into a proper meal.